kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 --------------------
 Back to our app.

-Let’s go ahead and initialize Sockets  add that event handler.
-After we receive the notification a Strava activity has been added, our server will emit an event and the app will then call  the function we made earlier and call the API , then refresh our tableView.
+Let’s go ahead and initialize Sockets and add that event handler.
+After we receive the notification a Strava activity has been added, our server will emit an event.
+The app will then call the function we made earlier and call the API, then refresh our tableView.

     private func setSocket() {
             manager = SocketManager(socketURL: URL(string: AppConfig.socketURL)!,config: [.log(true),.connectParams(["token": "21222"])])